top of page

 Steven studied at the University of Liverpool and worked at Buttress Fuller Alsop Williams, Manchester in 2006 gaining full qualification and 5 years’ experience working on commercial and private residential projects on new and listed buildings.

-He joined Snell David in November 2010 becoming an Associate Director in January 2014.
+He joined Snell David in 2010 becoming Director in 2023.

 Steven Carroll